jncc/catalog/README.md

     yarn
     yarn dev

-A browser window will open at http://localhost:5000

-> Tip: It's often handy to run the Typescript compiler `yarn compile` to quickly check for compile errors.
+This will run the API server.
 Don't forget the tests!

     yarn test